FraunhoferISST/TREND/docs/docs/03-usage/10-watermarker/03-java.md

 *The static functions `handle(...)` and `unwrap(...)` are optional for easy error handling with our custom return types (see [Concepts](../../../development/watermarker/concepts/#error-handling-1) for more details).*

+*Watermark extraction can be customized for different use cases using optional Boolean parameters (see [Watermarker](../index/#extraction-customization) for more details)*

 ```java title="src/main/java/Main.java" showLineNumbers
 import de.fraunhofer.isst.trend.watermarker.Watermarker;
 import de.fraunhofer.isst.trend.watermarker.returnTypes.Result;